markw14/mpi-benchmarks/imb-gpu-readme.txt

                        used.
 Second integer value for this option is amount of data in bytes to do background memory transfer after each workload portion finish.
 If this value is 0, no background memory transfers performed.
--output filename.yaml  - turns on output or the benchmark result into YAML file and sets up the
-                         name of this file.
-If this opyion is set, output is structured form is performed in addition to normal output to stderr.
 -stride INT  - sets up the stride for point-to-point style benchmarks.
 Stride is a distance between
                ranks in each pair performing MPI exchanges.
 The value "1" means that point-to-point operations are performed among pairs of neighbor